Heroin and Prescription Drugs

 What Can We Do Right Now?

 Opioid addiction and misuse can affect all of us.
-There are a few steps we can take to prevent prescription drugs from being misused and reduce the likelihood of addiction.
+Prevent prescription drugs from being misused and reduce the likelihood of addiction with these simple steps:

 - Safe Storage and Disposal: Store prescription drugs safely.
 Unused or expired medications should be properly disposed of as soon as possible.